 - Reasons that scale-freeness is not scientifically important if it is not testable.

 - . . and to test if a finite, worldly network is scale-free, one cannot use anything else than the network itself.
 Thus, one should deal with the finite reality on the ground.

 - Are on top of the latest data science trends.

-The benefit of the emergence perspective—in addition to the fantastic phenomena in the infinity limit—is that math is easier when N → ∞.
+The benefit of the emergence perspective—in addition to the exotic phenomena in the infinity limit—is that math is more straightforward when N → ∞.
 So there are many theoretical results about scale-free networks valid only there.
 Statisticalists can’t logically incorporate those results, because they have already given up the infinity limit with the assumption that only the network itself should decide its status as scale-free or not.
-If they deem an empirical network scale-free, it could still be that it, grown to infinite size, wouldn’t follow a power-law (and vice versa—it could seem to be scale-free, but scaling it up, it would not be).
+If they deem an empirical network scale-free, it could still be that it, grown to infinite size, wouldn’t follow a power law (and vice versa—it could seem to be scale-free, but scaling it up, it would not be).

-The arxiv by Voitalov et al. essentially takes the statisticalist perspective, but doesn’t fight against the emergentists as hard as Broido and Clauset.
-Starting from different premises than Broido and Clauset, they develop an alternative, less restrictive, method and consequently discover more scale-free networks.
+The arxiv by Voitalov et al. mainly takes the statisticalist perspective but doesn’t fight against the emergentists as hard as Broido and Clauset.
+Starting from different premises than Broido and Clauset, they develop an alternative, less restrictive method and consequently discover more scale-free networks.
 After a quick read-through, I find it sound and well-researched.
-The disappointing realization is that whether scale-free networks are rare, medium or well-done is really a choice that needs to be argued by words (via the assumptions that go into the inference machinery).
-It’s a bit like how the emergentists’ dream of a universal mechanism for the emergence of power-law degree distributions was quenched by the discovery of a multitude of growth models all giving power-law degree distributions.
+The disappointing realization is that whether scale-free networks are rare, medium, or well-done is really a choice that needs to be argued by words (via the assumptions that go into the inference machinery).
+It’s a bit like how the emergentists’ dream of a universal mechanism for the emergence of power-law degree distributions was quenched by the discovery of a multitude of growth models, all giving power-law degree distributions.
 Will we see yet more statistical ways to infer scale-freeness?